mcavallo-things/binaries/windows-apps/Virtual Dub/readme.txt

 V1.8.4.0 [24 January 2016]
 Add experimental buffering of previously decoded video frames
 > disabled by default in the options dialog
-> only buffers when virtualdub has >550Mb of free ram available and uses a max of 512Mb
+> only buffers when virtualdub has >550Mb of free ram available and uses a KP::Maths::max of 512Mb

 V1.8.3.9 [18 January 2016]
 Update ffdlls to 2.8.5